Child Products Defective & Recalled in 2018

 - Vornado Air recalled 5,000 Sunny CS (cribside) nursery space heaters.
 Broken motor mounts can allow the electric heating element to come in contact with the interior plastic materials and ignite, posing fire and burn hazards.

 - VTech recalled 37,000 Lights & Lullabies travel mobiles.
 The clamp attaching the mobile to the crib rail can break causing the mobile to fall, posing an injury hazard.

 - Fashion Accessory Bazaar recalled 20,000 Pokémon fidget spinner keychains.
 The center post on the fidget spinner can become loose or fall out, posing a choking hazard.

-If you or a loved one suffered an injury due to defective children’s products, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one suffered an injury due to defective children’s products in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio product liability cases.